Kirsten Gillibrand: Appointment

-Gillibrand was sworn in on January 26, 2009; at 42, she entered the chamber as the youngest senator in the 111th Congress.
+Gillibrand was sworn in as a U.S. senator on January 26, 2009; at 42, she entered the chamber as the youngest senator in the 111th Congress.
 In February, she endorsed Scott Murphy, whom New York Democrats chose as their nominee for her former seat in the House of Representatives.
 In April, Murphy won the seat against Republican Jim Tedisco by 399 votes and succeeded Gillibrand in the House until 2011.

 Elections

 2010

 Gillibrand had numerous potential challengers in the September 14, 2010, Democratic primary election.
 Some were obvious at the time of her appointment.
 Most notably, Representative Carolyn McCarthy was unhappy with Gillibrand's stance on gun control, but McCarthy decided not to run.
 Harold Ford, Jr., a former Congressman from Tennessee, considered a run but decided against it in March 2009.

 Concerned about a possible schism in the party that could lead to a heated primary, split electorate, and weakened stance, high-ranking members of the party backed Gillibrand and requested major opponents not to run.
 In the end, Gillibrand faced Gail Goode, a lawyer from New York City, and won the primary with 76% of the vote.

 Despite what was expected to be a heated race, Gillibrand easily prevailed against former Republican congressman Joseph DioGuardi in her first statewide election.
 By the end of October, a Quinnipiac University Polling Institute poll showed Gillibrand leading 57%-34%.
 Gillibrand won the November election 63%–35%, carrying 54 of New York's 62 counties; the counties that supported DioGuardi did so by a margin no greater than 10%.